-My name is Matthew Delvaux, and I am a PhD candidate studying the history and archaeology of slavery during the Viking Age.
+My name is Matthew Delvaux, and in 2019 I completed a PhD dissertation on the history and archaeology of slavery during the Viking Age.
 In my research, I follow the flow of early medieval slavery from viking raids in the west, through the booming ports of the Scandinavian north, and out into the Islamic world.
-My dissertation is titled “Consuming Violence: Captivity and Slavery during the Viking Age.”
+My dissertation is titled “Transregional Slave Networks of the Northern Arc, 700–900 C.E..”
 My research has been funded in part by the American-Scandinavian Foundation and the Medieval Academy of America.
 Read more about me on Academia.edu or connect via LinkedIn.

 Text and Trowel